 If you are in any doubt whatsoever as to whether you have the right document, please post up on the group where the admins and lawyers can tell you whether you have the right thing before submitting your application.

-PR certification (or ILR) is STILL REQUIRED even if you apply based on marriage to a British national.
+PR certification, Settled Status or ILR is STILL REQUIRED even if you apply based on marriage to a British national.

 You also need to make sure you have everything else you need such as: